rsdoiel/antenna/food.md

 ---

-## SEO: Tomato Prices May Go Up This Summer
+## Tomato Prices May Go Up This Summer

 date: 2025-07-15, from: Bon Appetet

-The 17 percent duty that went into effect today jolts historic trade patterns and will likely raise prices by as much as 10 percent.
+The 17% duty that went into effect today jolts historic trade patterns and will likely raise prices by as much as 10%.

 <br>